While your website showcases different products, a sales funnel focuses on a select few.

 It is a great method to bring in the customers and have them test your products.

-Your aim is not to earn profits on this product but break-even at max.
+Your aim is not to earn profits on this product but break even at the max.
 With the shipping cost, you just want to cover the cost of acquiring a customer.

 One-click upsells and order bumps help make profits at the backend.